SSWConsulting/SSW.Rules.Content/rules/groups-in-microsoft-365/rule.md

 ### On-premises groups

 These groups are created and managed within an organization's local network, using on-premises infrastructure such as Active Directory.
 These groups typically have limited collaboration features and are primarily used for email distribution and security management.
 If we have to manage the groups, users, or laptops on-premises that are domain-joined it is easier to create a security group in AD.

 ***NOTE: AD groups sync to Microsoft 365 (cloud), but Microsoft 365 groups don't sync back to AD***

 ![Figure: Choosing a group type in On-Premises Active Directory ](on-prem-group.jpg)

-### Microsoft 365 groups
+### Groups in Microsoft 365

 In Microsoft 365, there are 6 different types of groups you can create - so it is important to know how to decide which group to create.

 The groups available in Microsoft 365 are:

-1. Microsoft 365 Groups
+1. Microsoft 365 groups
 2. Distribution groups
 3. Security groups
 4. Mail-enabled security groups